 Vinton Furnace, Vinton Coal and Iron Company, Vinton Station, Vinton county.
-Built in 1854.
+One stack, built in 1854.
 Has not been in blast for several years.

 Volcano Furnace, Volcano Furnace Company, Massillon, Stark county.
 One stack, built in 1855.

 Warren Furnace, Wm.
 Richards & Sons, Warren, Trumbull county.
 Built in 1870; burned in 1878.